Access for staff and students of other academic institutions

 Access to Queen’s electronic resources is not usually available due to licensing restrictions and, some Queen’s collections are restricted to members of Queen’s University.

 Researchers wishing to use Special Collections material should contact staff there in advance of their visit and will be required to register at Special Collections.
-Further information is available on the Special Collections web pages.
+Further information is available on the Special Collections web pages and on the Special Collections libguide.